RxSwiftCommunity/RxGRDB/README.md

 Change tokens are opaque values: you can't use them directly.
 Instead, sequences of change tokens are designed to be consumed by the [mapFetch](#observablemapfetch_) operator.

-The `scheduler` and `synchronizedStart` parameters are used to control the delivery of fetched elements by the mapFetch operator.
+The `scheduler` and `startImmediately` parameters are used to control the delivery of fetched elements by the mapFetch operator.
 See below.

 > :point_up: **Note**: RxGRDB does not support any alteration of change tokens sequences by the way of any RxSwift operator.
 Don't skip elements, don't merge sequences, etc.